TerryOtt/kmlconcat/README.md

 python3 generated.kml /tmp/input_kml/*.kml
 ```

-Output will be stored into a single KML file, with one per polygon per placemark.
+Output will be in the `generated.kml` file.

+The output KML file contains no folders, and each polygon is stored in its own placemark.

 ## Legal